nguyenminhhung2011/nguyenminhhung2011/README.md

 # 👨‍💻 Nguyễn Minh  Hưng — Mobile Developer

-Hi, I'm **Nguyễn Quốc Hưng**, a passionate Mobile Developer with a strong focus on **Flutter** and **Android (Kotlin)**.
+Hi, I'm **Nguyễn Minh Hưng**, a passionate Mobile Developer with a strong focus on **Flutter** and **Android (Kotlin)**.
 With a solid foundation in software engineering and a mindset of constant improvement, I aim to deliver clean, scalable, and high-performance mobile applications that solve real-world problems.

 ---